Oh God, What Now?

-Oh God, What Now? formally known as Remainiacs, is a British hour-long weekly political podcast about Brexit, speaking from the pro-Remain point of view.
+Oh God, What Now? formerly known as Remainiacs, is a British hour-long twice-weekly political podcast about Brexit, speaking from the pro-Remain point of view.
 It was started on 26 May 2017 as Remainiacs after the European Union membership referendum as "a no-holds-barred podcast for everyone who won't shut up about Brexit".
-In October 2020, Remainiacs was renamed "Oh God, What Now?", due to the nature of Brexit making the unlikelihood of re-joining and changing nature of the British government.
+In October 2020, Remainiacs was renamed "Oh God, What Now?", due to Brexit having gone through and the changing nature of the British government.

 Description

-It was presented by The Guardian's Dorian Lynskey, newspaper columnist for i newspaper Ian Dunt, Best for Britain's Naomi Smith, former academic for London School of Economics Ros Taylor, and journalist and former editor Andrew Harrison, who was also the producer.
-Three former guests; actor and former deputy editor of the New Statesman's Alex Andreou, political commentator Nina Schick and Minnie Rahman, Interim Chief Executive of the Joint Council for the Welfare of Immigrants have later become regular presenters as well.
+It is presented by The Guardian's Dorian Lynskey, journalist Ros Taylor, and journalist and former music magazine editor Andrew Harrison, who was also the producer.
+Former guests political commentator Nina Schick and Minnie Rahman, Interim Chief Executive of the Joint Council for the Welfare of Immigrants later became regular panelists as well.
+Former regulars include newspaper columnist for i newspaper Ian Dunt, Best for Britain's Naomi Smith and actor and columnist Alex Andreou.

-It followed a format of half the show in a rundown of the news about Brexit with discussion along with a weekly guest, and then the other half with a straight interview with the guest in question.
+It follows a format of half the show in a rundown of the news about Brexit with discussion along with a weekly guest, and then the other half with a straight interview with the guest in question.
 The podcast was both named one of the "Best Podcasts of 2017" by The Guardian's Miranda Sawyer, and nominated for a podcasting award, the 2018 Broadcasting Press Guild Awards' "Podcast of the Year", however it lost to Ed Miliband's Reasons to Be Cheerful.
-The show is made at the back room studio of Soho Radio London, in Great Windmill Street, Soho, London.
+The show is recorded at Podmasters’ own studio in Highbury, North London.